Detrroit/AI_Companion/README.md

 - 🔧 **Highly customizable**:
   - ⚙️ **Simple module configuration**: Switch various functional modules through simple configuration file modifications, without delving into the code
   - 🎨 **Character customization**: Shape your AI companion's persona by modifying the Prompt.

-## 🚀 Quick Start

-Please refer to the documentation for installation instructions.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please read the contributing guidelines first.

-## 🙏 Acknowledgments

-- Thanks to all contributors who have helped with the development of this project.